nwcadence/hol-azure-azureml/Azure Machine Learning Basics/README.md

-# Develop and Consume Azure Machine Learning Models
+# Azure Machine Learning Basics

 ## 1.1.
 Overview
 This lab is a walkthrough demonstrating how to create an Azure Machine Learning experiment, train the machine learningmodel, and integrate it into an application.
 You will learn how to upload datasets, train a linear regression model, publish the model as a web service, and consume the web service from a sample console application.
 This application will send input parameters and retrieves predicted results as a JSON output values.